Orrin Hatch: U.S. Senate tenure

 Hatch "worked across the aisle to pass landmark legislation, including the Americans with Disabilities Act and the Children's Health Insurance Program".
 During the 1991 confirmation hearings regarding the Supreme Court nomination of Clarence Thomas, Hatch "famously defended Thomas ... by reading aloud from The Exorcist to suggest Anita Hill lifted details of her sexual harassment allegations from the horror book".

-On January 3, 2015, after the 114th United States Congress was sworn in, Hatch became President pro tempore of the Senate.
+On January 3, 2015, after the 114th Congress was sworn in, Hatch became President pro tempore of the Senate.

 Hatch was absent from the 2017 Inauguration Day festivities.
 At the request of President-elect Donald Trump, he agreed to serve as designated survivor during the inauguration and was kept at a secure, undisclosed location.

 On December 25, 2017, The Salt Lake Tribune published an editorial entitled "Why Orrin Hatch is Utahn of the Year".
 The newspaper described its criteria for the designation as "Utahn of the Year" as "the Utahn who, over the past 12 months, has done the most.
 Has made the most news.
 Has had the biggest impact.
 For good or for ill."
 The editorial criticized Hatch for his role in the size reduction of the Grand Staircase–Escalante National Monument and the passage of the Tax Cuts and Jobs Act of 2017 and accused him of lacking integrity.

 Hatch announced on January 2, 2018, that he would retire from the Senate instead of seeking re-election that November.
 Hatch retired from the Senate on January 3, 2019, having served there for 42 years.
 At the time of his retirement announcement, he was the longest-serving U.S. Senator in Utah history (having eclipsed previous record-holder Reed Smoot in 2007), the longest-serving Republican U.S. Senator in the history of Congress, and also one of the longest-serving Republican members of Congress in the history of the United States.
-In the latter distinction, Hatch was surpassed in length of service by fellow senators Ted Stevens and Strom Thurmond, who joined the Republican Party in 1964, and was later surpassed by Chuck Grassley and Don Young.
+In the latter distinction, Hatch was surpassed in length of service by fellow senators Ted Stevens, Chuck Grassley and Representative Don Young.